bozokopic/homepage/src_rst/asyncio_wait_for.rst

 process involved in structuring applications with concurrent task executions.
 Nevertheless, this kind of problems require deep understanding of underling concepts, even if they are wrapped in user-friendly interface.
-Failure to understand implementation and interface limitations can lead to hard to detect bugs.
+Lack in understanding of implementation and interface can lead to hard-to-detect bugs.

 This article observes behavior of `asyncio.wait_for`_ implementation and identifies some of unexpected edge cases.
 Understanding of